QuentinRa/blog.quentinra.dev/maths/optimization/uo/quadratic.md

 * $\nabla f(X) = AX-b$
 * $H_{f}(X) = A$

-I have seen it use quite a lot in **constrained optimization** (on the web) but we didn't work on this enough so I don't know much.
+I have seen it use quite a lot in **constrained optimization** (on the web) but we didn't work on this enough, so I don't know much.